azabelmena/ccom4086/numericalrepresentationincomputers/integers.md

----
-description: >-
-  Here we describe two diffenet encodings for bits to represent integers.
-One represents unsigned, positive only values of integers, the other represents signed, positive and negative values of integers
+-- description: >- Here we describe two different encodings for bits to represent integers.
+One represents unsigned, positive only values of integers, the other represents signed, positive and negative values of integers ---
----

 # Integers.